milohr/pdf-viewer/README.md

 ## Documentation

-Run `doxygen` inside the project root directory to generate an HTML doumentation.
+Run `doxygen` inside the project root directory to generate an HTML documentation.

 ## Links
 - Poppler: